© Helen Johnson

 I welcomed him with the guest cup, filled with sweet mead.
 I presented it formally, with two hands.
 I was careful to say, "Welcome to my father's house."

-As Ketil took the cup, his fingers brushed mine.
-They sent hot tingles up my arms.
+Ketil's fingers brushed mine as he took the cup.
+They sent hot tingles running up my arms.

 He smiled and turned to Father.
 "I have a message for you, Hermann."